Scifabric/pdftranscribe/README.md

 ### Using a CSV or JSON file for adding tasks

 This is very simple too.
-There's a sample tasks CSV file included.
+There's a sample tasks CSV file included here named 'pdf_tasks.csv'.
 You can adapt it to your own PDF files URLs, and then just let pbs do the job:

 ```bash
     $ pbs add_tasks --tasks-file pdf_tasks.csv
 ```

+But notice that it has 3 columns (or keys if you'd work with an equivalent JSON file) which are required by this template:
+- **pdf_url**: the url where the PDF file will be loaded from.
+- **question**: some text you want to display giving instructions on what the user needs to do.
+- **page**: an optional field that will make that only the specified page is displayed if the PDF document has multiple pages.
+If omitted, the whole document will be shown (with a pagination).

 ### Using the Dropbox importer (via web)